 5. Swim on the back with adult support

-In the beginning have your child rest their head on your shoulder.
+Start by having your child lay on their back, with their head on your shoulder.
 Encourage them to push their belly up and kick softly.
 Slowly progress to lowering the child’s head on your chest, then in front of your chest with their ears submerged.
-With most children, the progression should happen gradually, over the course of 5 – 10 lessons.
+We advice you progress gradually, over the course of 5 – 10 lessons.

 7. Monkey-Bars or the Crab-walk — walking sideways on the wall

-This activity helps children develop arm strength, balance, hand grip.
+This activity helps children develop arm strength, balance and hand grip.
 It is also a safety skill.
+Tell your toddler to hold on to the wall with their hands, place their feet on the wall and walk sideways on it.

 9. Submerge in both vertical and horizontal positions